wulfland/DeepDive/README.md

 $ mkdir folder;
 $ for d in {1..6}; do echo  "Line ${d}" >> folder/file.txt; done;
 ```

+1. Modify the file and verify its SHA value (`git hash-object`)
+2. Initialize the git repo (`git init`) and check the changes in your folder.
+3. Add file to index (`git add`).
+4. Commit file and check in your `.git` folder what a commit is (`git cat-file` and `git ls-tree`).
+5. Add another commit and verify how the two commits are connected.

 <details>
   <summary>Important commands for this exercise:</summary>